 - The MTA Office sends out about twenty to twenty-five mailings every year.
 Many mailings are sent by email to you the rep, and you must forward the information to each of the teachers in your school and/or post a copy of each mailing on the MTA bulletin board.
 Often, we will send email notices to all members.
-For mailed or faxed documents, the principal/centre director must forward to the Rep, immediately upon receipt, any information, documents, or communication originating from the MTA.
-Occasionally, we will fax documents when time is of the essence. - A sheet is included in each mailing, which lists the contents of each mailing.
-This list will give you specific instructions about each item in the mailing, whether to post it, distribute it, or to discuss it at a meeting.
-Read all the notices first before you distribute them.
-This way, you know what people in your school are talking about when they ask you guestions. - The Local Agreement provides for an MTA Bulletin Board that is separate from the School Board's bulletin board.
+For mailed or faxed documents, the principal/centre director must forward to the Rep, immediately upon receipt, any information, documents, or communication originating from the MTA. - The Local Agreement provides for an MTA Bulletin Board that is separate from the School Board's bulletin board.
 Only MTA and QPAT notices should be posted on this bulletin board. - As new notices need to be posted, remove the old ones.
 It's a good idea to keep the notices on file in case you need to refer back to them during the year.
 Please try to keep your bulletin board as up to date as possible.
 That way, there is more of a chance that people will make a habit of looking at the board periodically.